openstack/ironic/doc/source/admin/inspection.rst

 The operator can specify these capabilities in nova flavor for node to be selected for scheduling::

-  nova flavor-key my-baremetal-flavor set capabilities:pci_gpu_devices="> 0"
+  openstack flavor set my-baremetal-flavor --property capabilities:pci_gpu_devices="> 0"

-  nova flavor-key my-baremetal-flavor set capabilities:secure_boot="true"
+  openstack flavor set my-baremetal-flavor --property capabilities:secure_boot="true"

 Please see a specific :doc:`hardware type page </admin/drivers>` for the exact list of capabilities this hardware type can discover.